Why is it called a dense bean salad? Find Out Now

 Physical Density

 When you scoop up a serving of dense bean salad, you immediately notice the thickness and fullness.
-Every bite is packed with beans, diced vegetables, and grains, with very little empty space in the bowl.
+Every bite is packed with beans, diced vegetables, and grains, with little space in the bowl.
 Unlike traditional leafy green salads that may leave you hungry shortly after eating, dense bean salads are filling and satisfying.

 Flavor Intensity